-Keeping pest numbers down is fairly easy, when you compare it to animal control.
+While you can use several organic pest control methods to keep numbers down, trying to deter animals is a completely different game.
 However, there are some steps you can take to protect your garden from animals.

 You would be surprised at how many deer we have in the UK.
 They eat about five pounds of greenery each day.
 As creatures of habit, they revisit the same forage areas often.